-I would advise starting with the basics, building your visual library, practicing at communicating ideas, and getting feedback from other creatives (no, not your parents).
-Luckily, Ivory and I have written a list of topics that covers the essentials and help you navigate in the design sphere.
+I would advise starting with the basics, building your visual library, practicing communicating ideas, and getting feedback from other creatives (no, not your parents).
+Luckily, Ivory and I have written a list of topics that cover the essentials and help you navigate the design sphere.

 - Principles of Design (Scale, Framing, Symmetry and Asymmetry, Hierarchy, Contrast, Movement, etc.)

 - Color Theory (Color Wheel, Color Context, Color Harmonies)

 - Typography (Types of Fonts, their Characteristics, and Functions, Construction of Letters)

 - Branding Design (Creating Visual identity, Brand books, Logos)